-Appeals against this Resolution will lie to the King in Council, but may be non-suited unless filed in the Ministry for Social Affairs, Labour and Housing within three weeks of the date when the Appellant was notified of this Resolution.
+Appeals against this Resolution will lie to the King in Council, but may be non-suited unless filed in the Ministry and Housing within three weeks of the date when the Appellant was notified of this Resolution.

 D. H: son Forsberg.